Aid Agencies Give UN Security Council a "Fail" Grade on Syria

 - Humanitarian needs have increased: 5.6 million children are in need of aid, a 31 percent increase since 2013.

-- Humanitarian funding has decreased compared to needs: In 2013, 71% of the funds needed to support civilians inside Syria and refugees in neighbouring countries were provided.
+- Humanitarian funding has decreased compared to needs: In 2013, 71% of the funds needed to support civilians inside Syria and refugees in neighboring countries were provided.
 In 2014, this had declined to 57%.

 "The bitter reality is that the Security Council has failed to implement its resolutions.
 Last year was the darkest year yet in this horrific war.
-Parties to the conflict have acted with impunity and ignored the Security Council's demands, civilians are not protected and their access to relief has not improved," said Secretary General of the Norwegian Refugee Council Jan Egeland.
+Parties to the conflict have acted with impunity and ignored the Security Council's demands, civilians are not protected and their access to relief has not improved," said Secretary-General of the Norwegian Refugee Council Jan Egeland.

 Fewer people were reached via inter-agency convoys from Damascus in 2014 compared to 2013 (1.1 million compared to 2.9 million), and less than half of the requests were accepted by the government of Syria.
 Some assistance has been entering across the borders from neighboring countries, but out of Syria's 34 border crossings, only five are currently open for humanitarian convoys, nine are restricted and the remainder are closed.